+The effective interest rate for September 2021 Singapore Savings Bonds (SBSEP21 GX21090S) is 1.43% if you held it for 10 years.
 The minimum amount you can purchase is S$500.
-If you decide to hold and sell the current issue (SBAUG20 GX20080E) after 1 year, the effective interest rate is 0.27%.
+If you decide to hold and sell the current issue (SBSEP21 GX21090S) after 1 year, the effective interest rate is 0.35%.

 Tracking Singapore Savings Bonds via Stocks Café

 My favourite website, Stocks Café has allows adding of Singapore Savings Bonds into your portfolio.
 If you didn’t know, I signed up as a Friend of Stocks Café as my most favourite feature of Stocks Café is the automated tracking of dividends payout.

 This is the third year that I continue to use Stocks Café to track my dividends.